SungjaiLee/final-project-SungjaiLee/PROPOSAL.md

 -----Maybe have a simplified a* algorithm, by dividing up the room into big grids
 -----Make them walk to the door leading to player?

+#######Entity Checking
+Instead of looping through every entity that are too far away to count,
+From the current room, branch out for n number of rooms and compute movements for entities only in that room This might cause a weird effect of some entities freezing in time if we move far away enough
+This can be a worked into a concept for the game.

 ##Timeline
 ###Week 1: Ray Casting and Map Generation
 * Begin exploring Ray-Cast rendering in a single room.